 Landlords: Are You Up To Date With MEES Regulations?

 The domestic Minimum Energy Efficiency Standard (MEES) regulations set the minimum energy efficiency level for private rented property under the Energy Act 2011.
-There have been changes to these regulations that you need to be aware of, so here our letting agents go over the important details that may effect your Manchester student house.
+There have been changes to these regulations that you need to be aware of, so here our letting agents go over the important details that may affect your Manchester student house.

 When you need to take action